kschach/SEED/PITCHME.md

 #VSLIDE
 ### Research Questions
-- What is the theory of change underlying nonprofit access to benefits programs?
+- What is the theory of change underlying nonprofit access to benefits programs?<!-- .element: class="fragment" -->

 #VSLIDE
 ### Research Questions
-- How do nonprofit access to benefits programs contribute to socioeconomic justice?
+- How do nonprofit access to benefits programs contribute to socioeconomic justice?<!-- .element: class="fragment" -->

 #VSLIDE
 ### Research Questions
-- Is government investment in nonprofit access to benefits programs a sign of progress towards socioeconomic justice or evidence of the offloading of public responsibility for social welfare?
+- Is government investment in nonprofit access to benefits programs a sign of progress towards socioeconomic justice or evidence of the offloading of public responsibility for social welfare?<!-- .element: class="fragment" -->

 #HSLIDE